Childhood is a magical time filled with boundless imagination and endless possibilities.

 Costumes play a significant role in stimulating a child's imagination during role play.
 They act as a visual cue, instantly transforming the child's appearance and creating a sense of authenticity in their chosen role.

 Wearing something as simple as a pirate hat or a superhero cape can transport a child into character, allowing them to fully immerse themselves in the role.
-When you break out the full costume, it allows the child to whole heartedly engage and this level of commitment enhances their imaginative abilities, encouraging them to think and act like the character they are portraying.
+When you break out the full costume, it allows the child to wholeheartedly engage and this level of commitment enhances their imaginative abilities, encouraging them to think and act like the character they are portraying.

 Language development